Chapter 7 Isoform Classification

 #run SQANTIpython3

-#you may need need to activate a conda enviroment
+#you may need need to activate a conda environment

 Code